Credit-Based vs. Discount-Based Congestion Pricing: A Comparison Study: Additional Details on Numerical Experiments

-To determine the user demand between all possible origin-destination (o-d) pairs in $\network_\ELP$, we applied the following procedure.
-First, from the PeMS database, we retrieved mainline, on-ramp, and off-ramp vehicle flow data on the 101-N freeway on weekdays between September 2024 and November 2024.
-We use this data to estimate the traffic flow on each edge $e \in E_\ELP$, as well as the input and output traffic flow at each node $i \in I$ in $\network_\ELP$ that satisfy flow continuity constraints at each node $i \in I$.
-Then, to infer the user demand across each o-d pair in $\network_\ELP$ from traffic flow data on each edge, entering each node, and exiting each node, we apply the entropy maximization approach proposed by \cite{Wilson1969UseOfEntropyMaximizingModels} and commonly used across the transportation literature \cite{Kim2024EstimateThenPredict, Gonzalez2020TemporalODMatrixEstimation, Afifah2022SpatialPricing}.
+To estimate user demands between all origin-destination (o-d) pairs in $\network_\ELP$, we first retrieved, from PeMS, the mainline, on-ramp, and off-ramp vehicle flow data on the 101-N freeway on weekdays from September to November 2024.
+We use this data to estimate the traffic flow on each edge $e \in \edges_\ELP$, as well as input and output traffic flow at each node $i \in I$ in $\network_\ELP$, that satisfy flow continuity constraints at each node $i \in I$.
+Then, to infer the user demand across each o-d pair in $\network_\ELP$ from traffic flow data across edges and nodes, we apply the entropy maximization approach proposed by \cite{Wilson1969UseOfEntropyMaximizingModels} and commonly used in the literature \citep{Kim2024EstimateThenPredict, Gonzalez2020TemporalODMatrixEstimation, Afifah2022SpatialPricing}.